 .3 Navigation related information should be displayed in such a manner that information overload on the display is prevented.
 Selectable functions should be included to allow displaying only the required information necessary for safe navigation.

-.4 The increasing amount of data [navigation information] received from communications equipment may require the introduction of an additional display for this function especially if an INS is not installed; and
+.4 The increasing amount of navigation information received from communications equipment may require the introduction of an additional display for this function especially if an INS is not installed; and

-.5 Filtering and routing of - received Data on-board should be [automatically] categorized, prioritized and presented based on user settings, needs, urgency and sea area capability.
+.5 Filtering and routing of - received data on-board should be automatically categorized, prioritized and presented based on user settings, needs, urgency and sea area capability.

 5 As also stated at NCSR 3 (ref.
 NCSR 3/29/6.2), there are overlaps between this agenda item and agenda item 7 “Additional modules to the Revised Performance Standards for Integrated Navigation Systems (INS) (resolution MSC.252(83) relating to the harmonization of bridge design and display of information” and that coordination of common elements of these two agenda items need to be further coordinated.